Jussie Smollett Was Allegedly ‘Active Participant’ In Attack On Himself, Paid Brothers To Stage Attack

 On Saturday, police announced that the two men — Nigerian brothers Abimbola “Abel” and Olabinjo “Ola” Osundairo — were actually friends with Smollett and worked out with them in the gym in his luxury apartment building.

-“The two suspects released yesterday were in fact on the scene and in the surveillance image,” said Chicago police spokeswoman Jessica Rocco (via the New York Post).
+“The two suspects released yesterday were in fact on the scene and in the surveillance image,” said Chicago police spokeswoman Jessica Rocco, via the New York Post.

 There have been reports that Jussie Smollett was in on the planning of a fake attack to keep him from being written off Empire, but this was later denied both by Chicago police and by the producers of Empire.
 Smollett appeared on Good Morning America this week to push back against reports that the attack was staged, saying that he believes people doubted him because he is black and openly gay.